What is PMS?

 What about medicines I can buy without a prescription?

 Some over-the-counter pain relievers can also help.
-These include ibuprofen (brand names: Advil, Motrin, Nuprin), ketoprofen (brand name: Orudis KT) and naproxen (brand name: Aleve).
+These include ibuprofen (brand names: Advil, Motrin), ketoprofen (brand name: Orudis KT), and naproxen (brand name: Aleve).

-Yes.
-See the box below for some tips.
-Know what your PMS symtoms are and when they happen.
-Then you can change your diet, exercise and schedule to get through each month as smoothly as possible.
+Managing your PMS begins with knowing what your PMS symptoms are and when they happen.
+Then you can change your diet, exercise, and schedule to get through each month as smoothly as possible.

 Try not to get discouraged if it takes some time to find tips or medicine that help you.
 Treatment varies from one person to another.
 Your doctor can help you find the right treatment.